 FY21 Property Taxes

-Thanks to a surging economy and smart policies implemented by Mayor Walsh, property values in Boston had continued to rise steadily.
+Thanks to a surging economy and smart policies, property values in Boston had continued to rise steadily.
 In FY19, property values increased by $10.6 billion (6.9%), and in FY20, property values increased by $11.7 billion (7.1%), currently totaling $176.2 billion.

 Tax Share and the Tax Rate